BhavyaLikhitha/Last-Mile-Fulfilment-Optimization/README.md

 ## 🔍 Project Overview

 This platform is a **full end-to-end data engineering and analytics solution** built to simulate and optimize a distributed last-mile fulfillment network across 8 US warehouses and 500 products.
-It spans every layer of the modern data stack — synthetic data generation, cloud ingestion, warehouse transformation, machine learning, cost optimization, A/B experimentation, and business intelligence — all orchestrated through a production-grade Airflow pipeline.
+It spans every layer of the modern data stack like synthetic data generation, cloud ingestion, warehouse transformation, machine learning, cost optimization, A/B experimentation, and business intelligence, all orchestrated through a production-grade Airflow pipeline.

 The platform generates **40M+ rows of realistic operational data** covering orders, inventory snapshots, deliveries, driver activity, supplier shipments, and A/B experiment assignments across a 4-year timeline (Feb 2022 → Sep 2026).
 Every component mirrors how real fulfillment companies like Amazon, Walmart, Chewy, and DoorDash operate their data platforms.